PWCA Information for Members and Residents (April 2026, Message #1)

 Mark

-2. The pool parking lot is opened for parking effective today, Thursday, January 22, 2026 at 5:00PM.
 Vehicles may park in the pool parking lot with valid permits during this event.
 Please remove your vehicles once the event is complete.
-Further notice will be provided for when open parking is terminated at the pool parking lot.
+Further notice will be provided when open parking is terminated.

 3B.
 If the snow totals are sufficient, please consider removing snow around your mailboxes and fire hydrants.

 3C.
-Please DO NOT expect to be able to drive through our community for days after this event should that kind of snowfall occurs.
+Please DO NOT expect to be able to drive through our community for days after this event should significant snowfall occur.
 The first priority will be to open an emergency access lane throughout the community.
 Crews will return later to widen the lanes for resident travel.

 3D.
 DO NOT place snow you shovel in the street.
-That will make the street clearing much harder and take much longer to complete – you are creating danger for yourself and other residents in our community.
-In the past we have stopped work in such non-compliant areas to concentrate assets on other areas of the community that followed the rules.
+That will make street clearing much harder and take much longer to complete — you are creating danger for yourself and other residents.
+In the past, work has been stopped in non-compliant areas so crews could concentrate on areas that followed the rules.

-4. The Snow Emergency will be in effect until canceled via email blast for the specific Gainsborough Drive snow emergency zones and any additional identified NO PARKING zones.
-Message board notices will be removed once all snow emergency no parking zones are cleared after the snow event.
+The Snow Emergency will remain in effect until canceled via email blast for the specific Gainsborough Drive snow emergency zones and any additional identified NO PARKING areas.
+Message board notices will be removed once all zones have been cleared after the snow event.

-5. Appreciate your help – the goal is to be prepared.
-See the November 2025 newsletter for our Cold Weather Preparation article.
-Please use today to get your home and vehicles ready for this winter event.
+We appreciate your help — the goal is to be prepared.
+Please see the November 2025 newsletter for our Cold Weather Preparation article and use today to get your home and vehicles ready for this winter event.

 Good afternoon.